 How to water succulents?

-If the pots have water drainage and holes, you can give as much water as you want to your succulents.
-But make sure that there’s no water that stores beneath the pot.
+If the pots have drainage holes, you can give as much water as you want to your succulents.
+Just make sure that there’s no water storing beneath the pot.
 If you use pots with holes, chances are the water drains through but stays beneath the pot.
 In this case, your succulents are not safe.
 The water underneath may cause problems to the roots.

 The size of the container also affects water needs.
 The larger containers or pots, the more water, and moisture they can store.
 In this case, the watering could be infrequent as opposed to smaller and shallower containers.